al2389/PostfixLiteAdmin/README.md

-This is a modified version of PostfixLiteAdmin (Postfix sqlite GUI admin) based on the work from Mr. Matt Rude, original project location : https://github.com/mattrude/PostfixLiteAdmin.
+This is a modified version of PostfixLiteAdmin (Postfix sqlite web admin) based on the work from Mr. Matt Rude, original project location : https://github.com/mattrude/PostfixLiteAdmin.

 ----------